-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls tect ident Je 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 10/Soc - ensure provision of a range of community facilities 1 0 Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario the economy.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities iat ' Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario There are a number of other policies that seek to enhance the positive effects of this policy.
+These include CRAN2 and 12.
+The effects are likely to be spread across the area and improve the quality of life for residents as it becomes easier to limit the impacts of flooding.
+The effects are likely to occur as individual development projects come forward.
+These impacts individually and cumulatively are not likely to be significant.
+Under the 'Do Nothing' scenario, flood issues may not be properly managed which impacts on the environment and the economy.
 The policy will have a positive effect but this will not be significant.
-CRAN17: Transport and Movement 0 0 0 0 0 0 0 ++ + 0 + The policy will likely encourage greater connections to the existing settlement, helping to minimise the need for car usage, increase accessibility, promote the use of public transport and design a clear network of walking routes.
-There are a number of other policies that seek to enhance the positive effects of this policy.
-These include CRAN18.
+CRAN15: Transport and Movement 0 0 0 0 0 0 0 + + 0 + The policy will likely encourage greater connections to the existing settlement, helping to minimise the need for car usage, increase accessibility, promote the use of public transport and design a clear network of walking routes.
 The effects are likely to be felt across the Plan area.
 The effects are likely to occur and increase throughout the lifespan of the Plan.
 These impacts individually and cumulatively are not likely to be significant.
-Under the 'Do Nothing' scenario, the use of public transport and walking will decrease, increasing the likelihood that short journeys will be made by private car, with the attendant impacts on air pollution and climate change.
+Under the 'Do Nothing' scenario, the use of public transport and walking will decrease, increasing the

+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities at ' likelihood that short journeys will be made by private car, with the attendant impacts on air pollution and climate change.
 The policy will have a positive effect but this will not be significant.
-CRAN18: Downs Link 0 0 0 0 0 0 0 + 0 0 0 This policy safeguards an importance sustainable movement corridor.
-A route which is used by walkers, cyclists and horse riders.
-There are a number of other policies that seek to enhance the positive effects of this policy.
-These include CRAN17.
-The effects are likely to be felt across the Plan area.

-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls tect ident ye 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities / - / P c Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario The effects are likely to occur and increase throughout the lifespan of the Plan.
-These impacts individually and cumulatively are not likely to be significant.
-Under the 'Do Nothing' scenario, access into the countryside through existing routes will increase the pressure of human activity on those areas.
-This will have a detrimental impact on the environment and biodiversity.
-CRAN19: Residential Parking 0 0 0 + 0 0 0 0 0 0 - This policy gives guidance on how to provide an adequate amount of car parking and cycle parking facilities in new developments.
+CRAN16: Residential Parking 0 0 0 + 0 0 0 0 0 0 This policy gives guidance on how to provide an adequate amount of car parking and cycle parking facilities in new developments.
 There are a number of other policies that seek to enhance the positive effects and mitigate the negative effects of this policy.
-These include CRAN7 and 9.
+These include CRAN2.
 The effects are likely to be localised to the specific locations where the new developments come forward.
 The effects are likely to occur throughout the lifetime of the Plan.
 These impacts individually and cumulatively are not likely to be significant.
 Under the 'Do Nothing' scenario, new developments will not meet the parking needs of the residents.
 Parking will be concentrated on the street, providing an unsafe environment for crossing the road.
-CRAN20: Water Supply and Wastewater Infrastructure 0 0 0 0 0 0 0 0 0 0 + The policy seeks to ensure that development pays special regard to water and drainage so that water can be conserved when it is
+CRAN17: Water Supply and Wastewater Infrastructure 0 0 0 0 0 0 0 0 0 0 + The policy seeks to ensure that development pays special regard to water and drainage so that water can be conserved when it is scarce and, when it is not, channelled in ways that are safe and free from pollution.
+This will likely result in the